dim2k2006/microfrontend-react-app/README.md

 ## Technologies

+The project is built on two pillars: architecture and technology.

 ### Clean architecture

-The project is built on two pillars: architecture and technology.

-The application is built using simple yet very powerful principles from the world of clean architecture (Clean Architecture: A Craftsman's Guide to Software Structure and Design by Robert Martin https://www.amazon.se/-/en/Martin-Robert/dp/0134494164).
+The project leverages simple yet very powerful principles from the world of clean architecture (Clean Architecture: A Craftsman's Guide to Software Structure and Design by Robert Martin https://www.amazon.se/-/en/Martin-Robert/dp/0134494164).

 According to these architectural principles, all implementation details are hidden behind the abstract interfaces and can be replaced at any time.